 Oxfam Canada ("Oxfam") is an international development agency working through Oxfam International and partner organizations in Africa, South Asia and the Americas to tackle the root causes of poverty, injustice and inequality.
 Oxfam is incorporated without share capital.
 Oxfam was previously incorporated under the Canada Corporations Act and was continued under the Canada Not-for-profit Corporations Act in April 2013.
-As a registered charity, Oxfam is exempt from income taxes under the Income Tax Act (Canada).
+As a registered charity, Oxfam is exempt from income taxes under paragraph 149(1)(f) of the Income Tax Act (Canada).